Emmy-nominated Chief Meteorologist Dominic Brown joined WIS in June 2017, becoming the station’s first black chief meteorologist.

-Dominic joins WIS-TV after spending five years as meteorologist at WTKR-TV, the CBS affiliate in Hampton Roads, VA.
+Before joining WIS, Dominic spent five years as a meteorologist, reporter and anchor at WTKR-TV, the CBS affiliate in Hampton Roads, VA.
 He was the station's first black meteorologist.
-While at WTKR, Dominic tracked several major weather events to affect Virginia and Northeastern North Carolina, including Hurricane Sandy in 2012, Hurricane Matthew in 2016, deadly tornado outbreak in Virginia in February 2016 and a deadly tornado along the Virginia Eastern Shore in 2014.
+While at WTKR, Dominic tracked several big weather events to affect Virginia and Northeastern North Carolina, including Hurricane Sandy in 2012, Hurricane Matthew in 2016, a deadly tornado outbreak in Virginia in February 2016 and a deadly tornado along the Virginia Eastern Shore in 2014.

 Dominic began his career at WCTI-TV, the ABC affiliate in Eastern North Carolina.
 He was the first black meteorologist in that station's history as well.
 Dominic spent more than four years as weekend meteorologist/weekday reporter, being on the front line of many weather events, including Hurricane Irene in 2011 and one of the worst tornado outbreaks in the state's history on April 16 that same year.